bookieio/bookie_api/README.rst

 ===================================

-This is a python implementation of the `Bookie`_ api and a command line client to interact with our Bookie installtion.
+This is a python implementation of the `Bookie`_ api and a command line client to interact with our Bookie installation.

 Commands
 --------